seanpquig/kafka-vagrant-poc/README.md

 kafka-vagrant-poc
 =================

-Playing with Kafka, Vagrant, and Puppet
+Playing with Kafka, Vagrant, and Puppet.
+Puppetized a lot of the work that was done in this blog post:  [link](http://www.objectpartners.com/2014/05/06/setting-up-your-own-apache-kafka-cluster-with-vagrant-step-by-step/)

 ##Setup